 Graphics – 8.5/10

 The one thing the developers didn’t take away at least was the exceptionally great cel-shaded style of the visuals, and outlandish conceptual take on the modern world filled with plenty of anthropomorphic animals.
 The settings are also as wonderfully diverse as they were in the previous game, taking place in various different parts of the world ranging from Venice to Yuendumu to Kinderdijk.
-It also features an interesting blend of old and new supporting characters from both the first and the second game at add more to the story element.
+It also features an interesting blend of old and new supporting characters from both the first and the second game to add more to the story element.

 Gameplay – 4/10

 As I mentioned, Sly 3 sticks to the same core concept as Sly 2; the player must travel from city to city advancing the plot and using stealth mechanics and a range of different abilities to overcome a multitude of different perilous situations the characters find themselves in everywhere they go; with the added feature of some new characters to control.
-The problem being is that many of the side quests that made the second game as immersing as it was were substituted for side quests, which have the player redoing certain challenges found throughout the story, but having to fulfil additional criteria, such as doing them in a certain amount of time etc. To me, whilst many there consider it to be better than the second game, it was a massive step down in my opinion.
-It demonstrated a lack of imagination on the developer’s part; especially when I think of all the imagination that went into Sly 2, and how much it was a genuine improvement on the first game.
+The problem being is that many of the side quests that made the second game as immersing as it was were substituted for side quests, which have the player redoing certain challenges found throughout the story but having to fulfill additional criteria, such as doing them in a certain amount of time, etc. To me, whilst many there consider it to be better than the second game, it was a massive step down in my opinion.
+It demonstrated a lack of imagination on the developer’s part; especially when I think of all the imagination that went into Sly 2, and how much it was a genuine improvement in the first game.

 Controls – 10/10

-Since the game runs on the same core principles as both the first and the second, the control scheme hasn’t changed, and thus the developers didn’t took it upon themselves to try and fix something that wasn’t broken.
-The controls are as wonderfully fluent as many of the greatest 3D platformers to have ever been developed over the years, and regardless of what instalment may be coming under review, the stealth mechanics make them stand out greatly.
+Since the game runs on the same core principles as both the first and the second, the control scheme hasn’t changed, and thus the developers didn’t take it upon themselves to try and fix something that wasn’t broken.
+The controls are as wonderfully fluent as many of the greatest 3D platformers to have ever been developed over the years, and regardless of what installment may be coming under review, the stealth mechanics make them stand out greatly.